 - Destruction of high conservation values in forestry operations

-- Significant conversion of forests to plantations or non-forest use
+- Significant conversion of forest to plantations or non-forestry use

 - Introduction of genetically modified organisms in forestry operations

 Read our Assessment of High Conservation Value Areas on the Menominee Indian Reservation (PDF) for further detail..